MERCER COUNTY PENNSYLVANIA

 - If you have any question about your voting status, it’s worth the time needed to check on it.
 Stop in the election office at the courthouse or call us at 724-662-7542.
 Our hours are 8:30 a.m. to 4:30 p.m., Monday-Friday.

 - If you are going to be out of the precinct on Election Day or you have an illness or disability that prevents you from going to the polls, you can vote by absentee ballot.
-Absentee ballot applications are available at many post offices, municipal buildings and libraries in the county, as well as online at the county’s Web site or by calling the election office.
+Absentee ballot applications are available at most post offices, municipal buildings and libraries in the county, as well as online at the county’s Web site or by calling the election office.

 - You can check your polling place location online at the county’s Web site: www.mcc.co.mercer.pa.us.
 Click on Voter Registration/Elections at left and look for a link to polling locations.
 There are also precinct maps.